meltaxa/apom/README.md

 ## Pre-requisites and Instructions

 1. Linux OS.
-The BASH script really should be converted to Python for a more agnostic approach.
+The BASH script really should be converted to Python or better incorporated in the javascript for a more agnostic approach.
 Submit a PR if you make this work on other platforms.

-2. A running webserver that the BASH script has access to copy images to..
+2. A running webserver that the BASH script has access to copy images to.

 3. A directory of images with a numbered sequence suffix.
 For example:
     ```01-image_of_Orion.jpg